 Series C in 2024

-Aardvark Therapeutics, Inc. is a biopharmaceutical company based in San Diego, California, focused on developing and commercializing small molecule therapeutics for obesity and rare genetic metabolic disorders.
-Founded in 2017 by Tien Lee, the company has introduced Bittera, a first-in-class oral composition designed to selectively disrupt hunger signaling and regulate energy homeostasis.
-This innovative therapeutic approach provides clinicians with an effective and safe treatment option for obesity-related diseases, without interfering with nutrient absorption.
-Aardvark Therapeutics aims to address significant health challenges associated with obesity and metabolic conditions through its specialized drug development efforts.
+Aardvark Therapeutics, Inc. is a biopharmaceutical company based in San Diego, California, founded in 2017 by Tien Lee.
+The company focuses on developing and commercializing small molecule therapeutics specifically targeting obesity and rare genetic metabolic disorders.
+Its lead product, Bittera, is a first-in-class oral composition designed to selectively disrupt hunger signaling while regulating energy homeostasis, providing a novel treatment option that does not interfere with nutrient absorption.
+Through its innovative approach, Aardvark Therapeutics aims to offer effective and safe solutions for clinicians managing obesity-related diseases.

 Acrivon Therapeutics